-From time to time, I will collect thoughts and citations here.
-I miss that relationship we had with blogs years ago.
-In a way, social media has disrupted that sense of quietness in writing and reading one’s blog.
-Little by little I’m also building a library on the education of the senses, with a focus on sense of Touch and its history, architecture and its affects, the perception of space and movement.
+From time to time, I collect thoughts and citations here.
+In fact I miss that relationship we used to have within the blogs of years ago.
+Social media has disrupted that sense of quietness in writing and reading someone’s thoughts in a more intimate and safe sphere.
+Little by little I’m also building a library on the history of the senses–with a focus on Tactility and proprioception–, on embodied and somatic intelligence, and other ways of knowing.

 08 June 2022